mzuniga58/Tense.Rql.SqlServer/README.md

 # Tense.Rql.SqlServer #
 Adds SQL Sever support for RQL.
-The **Tense.Rql.SqlServer* library is responsible for translating an RQL Statement into its equivalent SQL Statement for SQL Server.
-The main class that accomplishes this feature is the RqlSqlGenerator.
+The **Tense.Rql.SqlServer** library is responsible for translating an RQL Statement into its equivalent SQL Statement for SQL Server.
+The main class that accomplishes this feature is the **RqlSqlGenerator**.

 ## RqlSqlGenerator ##
 **RqlSqlGenerator**(int *batchlimit*)